To overcome humanity’s greatest challenge, we need all carbon removal solutions to work together.

 In order to limit global warming to 1.5°C, the world needs to reach net-zero emissions by mid-century, and net-negative emissions after that.
 To achieve this, global CO₂ emissions must be drastically reduced as much as possible and on top of that, any residual and historic emissions need to be actively removed from the atmosphere.

 Acknowledging the importance of this, Swarovski enters a five-year agreement with Climeworks.
 The agreement is the first step that Swarovski takes towards high-quality carbon removal and forms part of its cohesive greenhouse gas plan to reduce, offset, and remove CO₂ emissions.
-With this, Swarovski wants to highlight that a climate strategy without carbon removal essentially means committing to pollute less today without clearing up the pollution accumulated so far.
+With this, Swarovski wants to highlight that a climate strategy without carbon removal essentially means committing to polluting less today without clearing up the pollution accumulated so far.

 In order to follow a verified greenhouse gas reduction approach, Swarovski joined the Science Based Targets initiative in 2021, announcing its commitment to reduce absolute scope 1 and 2 emissions (direct and indirect emissions from owned operations) by 47% and scope 3 emissions (indirect emissions from non-owned operations) by 28%, by 2030.